 The Buffalo River is the subject of intensive ongoing study and investment.
 The Buffalo River Area of Concern (AOC) is 6.2 miles long and extends from the mouth of the river to the farthest point upstream at which the backwater condition exists during Lake Erie's highest monthly average lake level.
-RiverBend's green infrastructure coordinates with plans for the greater area, working together toward a healthier Buffalo River.
+RiverBend's green infrastructure coordinates with these plans for the greater area, working together toward a healthier Buffalo River.
 A feasibility study by the US Army Corp of Engineers, determined that they will dredge contaminated sediment from areas of authorized Buffalo Harbor Federal navigation channels in 2011 and the US EPA will dredge additional areas outside of the navigation channels.
 The dredging work will be followed by aquatic habitat restoration, which is early in the design process.
-All river remediation work is being done in coordination with the Great Lakes National Program Office and Buffalo Niagara Riverkeeper; both of whom may also be involved in implementation of green infrastructure.